Complete guide to 5G

 5G stocks: investment tips

-All the UK networks so far have opted for the drip-drip approach of covering main areas of major cities first, then switching on 5G as 'bolt-ons' to these services, often covering suburbs of the larger cities next.
-Three UK is planning on a wide rollout in 2020 after delaying its 5G mobile service due to problems rolling out its new cloud-based core network.
+All the UK networks have opted for the drip-drip approach of covering main areas of major cities first, then switching on 5G as 'bolt-ons' to these services, often covering suburbs of the larger cities next.
+As we mentioned, this is all using mid-band 5G.

 By contrast, T-Mobile in the US has joined AT&T in attempting to cover as much of the US as possible, as quickly as possible.
-It's doing this by using low-band spectrum that isn't much quicker than 4G, plus AT&T also rolled out 5GE, which is basically 4G LTE Advanced.
+It's doing this by using low-band spectrum that isn't much quicker than 4G, plus AT&T also rolled out 5GE, which is basically a marketing play because it's actually not 5G - it's 4G LTE Advanced.

 Though these moves, AT&T intended to cover 5,000 locations as soon as possible, covering up to 200 million people.
 AT&T is simply referring to its standard network as "5G" rather than 5G+, which is the name it's reserving for it mmWave (high-band) technology.

-And then, of course, there's the selection of phones.
-With no 5G iPhone as yet (due in September 2020) and the need for space to cool the 5G modem and other parts, most 5G phones have two things in common at the moment; they're big and also expensive.
+With no 5G iPhone as yet (due in September 2020) and the need for cooling for the 5G modem, most 5G phones in 2019 had two things in common; they were big and also expensive.
+They were also very niche, with 5G handsets generally being special editions of other already-available phones.

 Let's run through each of the key US and UK networks one by one and check out where they are in terms of their 5G availability.